10 Best Crypto Staking Platforms 2024

 Smart staking isn't the only earn product available on Nexo either.
 Investors can use Nexo Earn to earn interest on more than 30 cryptocurrencies.
-Interest rates vary depending on market conditions and your loyalty tier on Nexo, but are as high as 36% for platinum members.
+Interest rates vary depending on market conditions and your loyalty tier on Nexo, but platinum Nexo members receive higher rates.

 However, yet another word of warning for US investors, in 2022, Nexo announced it was phasing out all services for US investors - starting with earn products.

-Though it all started with Ethereum, you can now stake the following tokens on Lido:
+Though it all started with Ethereum, you can now also stake MATIC on Lido.

-Up until March 2023, you could also stake Polkadot and Kusama with Lido, but you cannot any longer due to the termination of the development and technical support for Lido on Polkadot & Kusama.
+Previously, you could also stake Polkadot, Solana, and Kusama with Lido, but you cannot any longer due to the termination of the development and technical support for Lido on Polkadot, Solana, and Kusama.

 For the assets still supported, the way Lido works is pretty simple.
 Choose a crypto to stake, connect your wallet, and select the amount of crypto to stake.
-Once you've staked your crypto, you'll receive tokens in return, representing your staked crypto - either stETH tokens, stMATIC tokens, or stSTOL tokens depending on which crypto you staked.
+Once you've staked your crypto, you'll receive tokens in return, representing your staked crypto - either stETH tokens or stMATIC tokens depending on which crypto you staked.

 You can then use these tokens on other DeFi protocols - whether that's providing liquidity on Curve, using them as collateral to take out a loan on Aave, or depositing your tokens to earn a yield on Yearn Finance.